taewookim02/learning-web/README.md

 # learning-web

-### This repository is for following online tutorials and future references
+### This repository is for following online tutorials and for future references

 - [HTML & CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)